stoermelder/vcvrack-packone/docs/EightFace.md

 - C4:
 This mode follows the V/Oct-standard.
 C4 selects slot 1, C#4 selects slot 2 and so on.
 - Arm (renamed from "Clock" in v1.1.0):
 This mode is kind a sample and hold.
 First apply a clock signal on SLOT.
-Then you "arm" any slot manually by its button (resulting a yellow LED) which will be activated on the next clock trigger (blue LED).
-This mode allows you manual preset changes sychronized to a beat or clock.
+Then you "arm" any slot manually or by MIDI-mapping by its button (resulting a yellow LED) which will be activated on the next clock trigger (blue LED).
+This mode allows you manual preset changes sychronized to a clock.

 ![8FACE arm mode](./EightFace-clock.gif)

 With the option "Autoload first preset" on the context menu you can autoload the first preset slot when a preset of 8FACE itself is loaded.
-This is useful when changing presets of 8FACE with another 8FACE module to get 64 preset slots.
+This is useful when changing presets of 8FACE with another instance of 8FACE to aquire even more preset slots.

-This module was added in v1.0.5 of PackOne.
+8FACE was added in v1.0.5 of PackOne.
 8FACEx2 was added in v1.3.0 of PackOne.